Are you encountering problems when you start Minecraft launcher on your computer greeted with a Minecraft not responding message?

 Method 4: Update Your Video Drivers

 Just like any game, Minecraft also requires your computer to have a working graphics card for the game to run smoothly and properly on your system.
-However, it is possible that your graphics card driver is currently outdated or it is corrupted and not installed properly.
+However, it is possible that your graphics driver is currently outdated or it is corrupted and not installed properly.

-To fix this, you can try updating your graphics card driver to fix the issue with Minecraft freezing.
+To fix this, you can try updating your graphics driver to fix the issue with Minecraft freezing.

 Step 2.
 After that, click on Open to start the Windows Device Manager.

-Method 5: Disable Mods on Minecraft
+Method 5: Disable all the Mods on Minecraft

 What makes Minecraft so popular is the library of mods that you can use on the game.
 You can choose from hundreds of mods created by other users that you can play with your friends or other players online.